Melfelf/Melfelf.github.io/content/read/_index.md

 +++
-title = "Book Nook"
+title = "Books and more"
+description = "A blog featuring book and audiobook recommendations and reading lists.
+What I like to read and listen to, maybe some insights which I think are quite useful.
-description = "A blog featuring book and audiobook recommendations, reviews, and reading lists." sort_by = "date" template = "blog.html" page_template = "post.html"
+Someone invested significant time and effort into writing these works, which I believe enhances their quality.
+Here are some recommendations where I think this is particularly evident." sort_by = "date" template = "blog.html" page_template = "post.html"